 It Delivers Enquiries

-We have had an incredible increase in our incoming sales enquiries since we launched our new website in June.
-We have more than 100 blog posts, articles and tips on our website that we have written over the past 2 years.
+We have had an incredible increase in our incoming sales inquiries since we launched our new website in June.
+We have more than 100 blog posts, articles, and tips on our website that we have written over the past 2 years.
 I target myself to write one article per week on the subjects I understand best like lead generation.
 That’s 52 per annum and 104 over the past 2 years.
-It isn’t a quick fix by any means but this strategy has resulted in a large number of new enquiries of which many are just what we’re looking for.
+It isn’t a quick fix by any means but this strategy has resulted in a large number of new inquiries of which many are just what we’re looking for.
 That has significantly reduced my cost of marketing and increased the number of leads.

 So, isn’t now the time to take content marketing and social media seriously?
 Not everyone is a writer.
 So, if you do need help make sure you recruit someone or find a provider that can generate interesting content for you.